 FOR BRASS QUINTET, TIMP, AND ORGAN

-The text is attributed to the prolific author, Anonymous, and appeared in the Straslund Gesangbuch (1665), a few years prior to the tune with which it is now associated.
-A search on the term 'straslund gesangbuch' will yield many links to LOBE DEN HERREN, demonstrating the significance of the pairing of this text and tune.
+The tune, widely believed to have originated as a folk tune, is officially attributed to the prolific author, Anonymous, and appeared in the Straslund Gesangbuch (1665), a few years prior to the text with which it is now associated.
+A search on the term 'straslund gesangbuch' will yield many links to LOBE DEN HERREN, demonstrating its significance.

 Descant with organ harmonization.
 Also includes instrumental prologue, bridge and optional SATB verse.